Nathan Chen wins gold with figure skating master class - KTVZ

 By Simone McCarthy, CNN

-American ice skater Nathan Chen has won his first Olympic Gold medal with a flawless performance that set him well above the competition in the men’s free skate.
+American ice skater Nathan Chen has won his first Olympic Gold medal in Beijing, with a flawless performance that set him well above the competition in the men’s single skating competition.

-Chen, who had been the favorite going into Thursday’s event, pulled off his win with a long program packed with moves to show off the technical prowess that has earned the 22-year-old the nickname of the “quad king.”
+Chen, who had been the favorite going into Thursday’s event at the Beijing Winter Games, pulled off his win with a long program packed with moves to show off the technical prowess that has earned the 22-year-old the nickname of the “quad king.”

+“It means the world.
+I’m just so happy,” Chen said following the win, adding there were “too many emotions to process”.

-His long program opened with a quadruple flip, followed by a triple toe loop.
+Chen’s long program at Beijing’s Capital Indoor Stadium opened with a quadruple flip, followed by a triple toe loop.
 He nailed every jump and move, with a total of five quad jumps, including a quadruple lutz.

+“Of course, there are certainly many things I could have done better, but overall I was very happy I was able to do the program that I put down,” the skater said.

 Chen’s joyful and energetic routine was set to a medley of songs, including Elton John’s “Rocket Man.”
 Every jump he performed was met with roaring cheers and claps from athletes and other spectators in the “closed loop” side of the stadium — though the other side, holding Chinese spectators, remained largely silent, according to CNN reporters in the stadium.

+Eighteen-year-old Yuma Kagiyama came in at 310.05 points for silver in his first Olympics, and Shoma Uno, who won silver in 2018 PyeongChang Games, took bronze with a score of 293.
+Japanese all-time great Yuzuru Hanyu, who fell attempting the fabled quadruple axel in his free skate, came in a disappointing fourth.

-This has been a dream Olympics for Chen, who also set a new short program world record in the men’s figure skating event Tuesday, which put him in prime position for Thursday’s golden finish.
+This has been a dream Olympics for Team USA’s Chen, who also set a new short program world record in the men’s figure skating event Tuesday, putting him in prime position for Thursday’s golden finish.
+But he also said the Games’ location in Beijing held special meaning — as it was the city where his mother grew up and where his parents, who later immigrated to the US, met.

+“I know that they did everything that they could to give us — I’m the youngest of five — to give all of us…opportunities to pursue (our dreams), without having many resources themselves,” he said.

+“It certainly has not been easy for them,” he said, recalling his mother helping him in his own early training and struggles to afford coaches.

 He is the seventh man to win gold for the United States in men’s singles skating, according to the Olympic website.